-Figure 169.
+Figure 173.
 The System / Ping page.
 The additional settings window.

 In the opened window, in the Packet size field, specify the volume of data sent in a request.
-In the Time to wait for a response field, specify the response waiting period in seconds.
+In the Waiting for response field, specify the response waiting period in seconds.
 To restore the default field values, click the DEFAULT SETTINGS button.